-Senate Bill No. 162, introduced by Senator Reese, seeks to amend Louisiana's sales and use tax laws by redefining key terms and establishing new administrative structures.
-The bill expands the definition of "dealer" to include individuals or entities selling tangible personal property, digital products, or services into Louisiana without a physical presence, provided their gross revenue exceeds $100,000 in the current or previous calendar year.
-It also creates the Louisiana Sales and Use Tax Commission for Remote Sellers, which will oversee the collection of sales taxes on remote sales.
-Additionally, the bill introduces vendor compensation as a deductible expense against tax due for timely filed returns and clarifies registration requirements for remote sellers.
+Senate Bill No. SLS 25RS-332, introduced by Senator Reese, seeks to amend Louisiana's sales and use tax laws by redefining key terms and establishing new administrative structures.
+The bill expands the definition of "dealer" to include individuals or entities selling tangible personal property, digital products, or services into Louisiana without a physical presence, provided their gross revenue exceeds $100,000 in the previous or current calendar year.
+It also creates the Louisiana Sales and Use Tax Commission for Remote Sellers, which will be responsible for overseeing the collection of sales and use taxes on remote sales sourced to the state.

 Statutes affected: